omnibond/ccRender/README.rst

 Paramiko & pyperclip requirements
 ---------------------------------

 Paramiko and pyperclip has to be included into blender's Python environment.
 This package includes the installation needed for both of the modules.
-Ubuntu's installation differs than Windows in terms of dependencies though the installation is the same.:
+Ubuntu's installation differs than Windows in terms of dependencies though the installation is the same.

 Ubuntu 14.04 & 16.04
 ^^^^^^^^^^^^^^^^^^^^